 "He said that his diet had changed and he was really making strides at keeping his weight under control.
 It really showed.
 However James was noticeably tired.
 He was having trouble in camp and we sent him for a checkup.
-When it was clear there was something wrong we sent him home to receive the necessary care from his doctors."3 comments on this story
+When it was clear there was something wrong we sent him home to receive the necessary care from his doctors."

 Selected in the second round of the 2003 NBA Draft by the New Orleans Hornets straight out of his Alabama high school, Lang also has been with Atlanta and Toronto on 10-day NBA contracts — but he never did play for any of those three teams.

 He was to have played for the Jazz's 2006 Rocky Mountain Revue summer-league team, but was sent home early due to high blood pressure.